 In selecting topics to be covered in the report and prioritizing them, we took into consideration both the impact on society and the environment and the future financial impact on the Group.

 To ensure that a wide range of readers can understand the information provided in the report, careful consideration is given to visual design, including the text size, use of colors, pictures, and diagrams, and that a glossary is provided for technical terms.

 To ensure the reliability of the content of the report and the data that it contains, environmental performance data is reported on this website after undergoing by Bureau Veritas Japan, Inc.

 This report covers the Daigas Group, consisting of Osaka Gas Co., Ltd. and its affiliated companies.
 Some information, as noted in this report by phrases such as “Osaka Gas” or “the Company,” refers exclusively to Osaka Gas Co., Ltd.

-Fifty-six companies* —out of 156 affiliated companies and consolidated subsidiaries of Osaka Gas—are subject to compilation of environmental performance data.
+Sixty companies* out of 150 consolidated subsidiaries of Osaka Gas are subject to compilation of environmental performance data.
 Excluded are companies housed in office buildings as tenants and whose environmental performance data are difficult to grasp and whose environmental effects are minimal.
 Also excluded are overseas companies.

 Guidelines referred to